hasker/hasker.github.io/team.md

 ## Geoffrey YuHasker

-Geoff has spent his career at the intersection of computer science and and finance.
+Geoff has spent his career at the intersection of computer science and finance.
 Most recently, he has contributed to ads ranking and auction mechanisms at two social networks.
 Prior to that, he traded rates derivates throughout the credit crisis and spent time pursuing a PhD in computer security.

-The combination of mechanism design, computation finance, and cryptography in DeFi especially excites him, leading to a number of recent investments.
+The combination of mechanism design, computational finance, and cryptography in DeFi especially excites him, leading to a number of recent investments.
 This has led him to recently start [blogging](https://yuhasker.substack.com/) on the topic.